sghall/resonance/README.md

 ## The Basic Idea

 D3 stores data and transition schedules in DOM nodes.
 Resonance accomplishes the same thing in a way that works with React.
-Behind the scenes it takes the same scheduling approach used in D3 and much of the same tooling (D3 4.0 modules) and schedules transitions against your React components.
+Behind the scenes it takes the same scheduling approach used in D3 and much of the same tooling and schedules transitions against your React components.

-It handles much of the heavy lifting for...
+Resonance handles much of the heavy lifting for:

 * Transitioning numbers, strings, colors, SVG transforms...
 * Setting transition durations and delays